 Some of her books have a watery theme, such as Taking the Waters: A Swim Around Hampstead Heath, Downstream: A History and Celebration of Swimming the River Thames, and Daisy Belle: Swimming Champion of the World.

-Others have a criminal theme, including The Ghost of Lily Painter, Bad Girls: The Rebels and Renegades of Holloway Prison, nominated for the Orwell Prize for Political Writing 2019, and Queens of the Underworld, a history of professional female crooks from the 17th century to today.
+Others have a criminal theme, including The Ghost of Lily Painter, based on a true tale of baby farming, Bad Girls: The Rebels and Renegades of Holloway Prison, nominated for the Orwell Prize for Political Writing 2019, and Queens of the Underworld, a history of professional female crooks from the 17th century to today.

 ‘Private Inquiries is a must-read – a riveting mythbuster, with its revelations of the real histories of women PIs’